WhereJuly/62-http-convenience-pack/readme.md

 > (like subsets of standard codes with custom messages) to retrieve custom message by code,
 > detect if code is valid, in group, of group with custom groups.

+---

+Refactor (TBC):
+- no need in instance, extend as i did with Mime Types;
+- add group to TStatuses, keep GROUPED_STATUS_CODES as convenient representation;
+- refactor the ofGroup, inGroup with this regard;
+- rename isAllowed to inList, see Mime Types `inList`;
+---

 TBW: API & use cases.

 ### HTTP MIME Types